 Part five returns to the online video used in part one of the module and uses additional material to revisit the key module concepts, themes and questions.
 There is also revision guidance tailored to support students through their preparation for the end-of-module exam.

-Across each of the five study units students will learn about evidence, social science argument and policy – and the relationship between them.
+Across each of the five study units you will learn about evidence, social science argument and policy – and the relationship between them.
 This involves a focus on different forms and sources of evidence, the ways in which different kinds of evidence are mobilised in the policy-making process and in social science debates about those policies.
-Students will use evidence to explore the questions raised in the module and will think about the part that evidence plays in the policy-making processes.
-Students will be encouraged to apply their learning to the analysis of non-module situations and examples.
+You will use evidence to explore the questions raised in the module and will think about the part that evidence plays in the policy-making processes.
+You will be encouraged to apply their learning to the analysis of non-module situations and examples.